xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/readme.md

 # New Features for Azure Batch

 These experimental features provide new ways to work with Azure Batch without needing to write your own applications.
+See the [included samples](samples) for some ideas on use.

 ## [Input file upload](inputFiles.md)